fnassar/Preforming_Robots/README.md

 __ACT 4__: Therapist will introduce the robots to other robots that recently setteled in the new enviroment, and helps them understand the work they need to do next

-__ACT 5__: the 2 new robots will find their new homes and make new friends and find their robot family.
+__ACT 5__: The 2 new robots will find their new homes and make new friends and find their robot family.

-__ACT 6__: party where 2 robots get married and all robots live happily
+__ACT 6__: Party where 2 robots get married and all robots live happily. yay.